The procedure for applying to our program is very simple.

 Which category are you in?

-- If you do not need the F-1 student visa, print out pages 1 and 2 of the application and send it or bring it to the ESL Office, along with the $10 fee.
+- If you do not need the F-1 student visa, complete the online application and contact the ESL Office to arrange your course schedule.

-- If you need the F-1 student Visa, print out the above application and send it or bring it to the ESL Office, with the $55 application fee.
+- If you need the F-1 student Visa, complete the online application with the $55 application fee and contact the ESL Office to arrange your course schedule.
 In addition, please submit the new I-20 application, found in "How to get your I-20 form," on the web site of the Office of International Programs (OIP).

 - The OIP is responsible for processing all your documents relating to the F-1 student visa and for issuing the I-20 Certificate of Eligibility.
 These include the I-20 application and promise of cash support from your sponsor.